railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

 * install it on your own computers to test it in your company's systems environment.

-There are some differences between installing Open ERP on Windows and on Linux systems, but once installed, it gives the same functions from both so you won't generally be able to tell which type of server you're using.
+There are some differences between installing Open ERP on Windows and on Linux systems, but once installed, it gives the same functions from both so you will not generally be able to tell which type of server you are using.

 .. note:: Linux, Windows, Mac